Modern Slavery Statement

 As temporary and seasonal work is common practice within our supply chain it is an area that we have identified as a potential risk for slavery and human trafficking.
 Working in partnership with the GLAA (Gangmasters Labour Abuse Authority), ALP (Association of Labour Providers) and Stronger Together helps us support our growers and employees throughout our supply chain to minimise the risk of exploitation.

-As a company we have a robust supplier approval process which involves ethical audits to ensure our supplier’s ethical stance is aligned with ours.
+As a Company we have a robust supplier approval process which involves ethical audits to ensure our supplier’s ethical stance is aligned with ours.
 We audit compliance in line with the ETI (Ethical Trading Initiative) Base Code.
 Our aim is to have transparency throughout the supply chain.

 Our Policies on Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Ethical and Social Policy, based on the ETI Base Code reflects our commitment to ensuring all labour is employed ethically and with integrity in all our business relationships.
+Our Ethical Sourcing Policy, based on the ETI Base Code reflects our commitment to ensuring all labour is employed ethically and with integrity in all our business relationships.
 This includes the implementation and enforcement of effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.

 Due Diligence Processes for Slavery and Human Trafficking

 - Identify and assess potential risk areas in our supply chains.

 - Mitigate the risk of slavery and human trafficking occurring in our supply chains.